 A January 2020 (4) study in the journal Arthroscopy compared the clinical outcomes of 4 intra-articular injection treatments (platelet-rich plasma, hyaluronic acid, corticosteroid, and hyaluronic acid plus platelet-rich plasma) for hip osteoarthritis.
 The research team examined 11 randomized controlled trials with a total of 1,060 patients.

 They recommended corticosteroid injections to provide the short term.
 PRP, they suggested provided pain relief for up to 6 months.

 Let’s point out that was a comparison of initial treatments.
 People who get PRP injections are typically recommended to follow-up treatments.

-A February 2020 (5) study found Prolotheray injections in patients who developed osteoarthritis due to developmental dysplasia of the hip, found that Prolotherapy is a superior to exercise or physical therapy programs and could provide significant improvement for clinical outcomes and might delay the need for surgery.
+A February 2020 (7) study found Prolotherapy injections in patients who developed osteoarthritis due to developmental dysplasia of the hip, found that Prolotherapy is a superior to exercise or physical therapy programs and could provide significant improvement for clinical outcomes and might delay the need for surgery.

 Here at the Magaziner Center for Wellness, the goal of our program is the accelerating and enhancing the body’s natural healing process with these treatments to help patients avoid a hip replacement surgery.

 If you would like to explore more information, please contact our office so we can start a conversation with you.

 1 Wu X, Sun H, Zhou X, Wang J, Li J. Quality assessment of systematic reviews on total hip or knee arthroplasty using mod-AMSTAR.
 BMC Med Res Methodol.
 2018 Mar 16;18(1):30. doi: 10.1186/s12874-018-0488-8.
 PMID: 29548276; PMCID: PMC5857117.